jmfriedt/NISAR_pbr/README.md

 * ``go.sh``: main script, includes the location of the ground station.
 Requires GDAL to convert from spherical (WGS84) to projected (UTM32N for France) and back.
 * ``go.m``: GNU/Octave script for computing the projected RADAR beam on the ground
-* ``nisar_tle.txt``: orbital parameters of the satellite, to be updated from Celestrak every month or so
+* ``nisar_tle*.txt``: orbital parameters of the satellite, to be updated from <a href="http://www.celestrak.org/NORAD/elements/gp.php?CATNR=65053">Celestrak</a> every month or so.
+These entries are used to plot the ground tracks in QGIS and copied into the following Python template script.
 * ``predict_template.py``: <a href="https://rhodesmill.org/skyfield/">SkyField</a>
 based Python program to predict passes with highest elevations and hence listening time.
 Verified against <a href="https://www.heavens-above.com/">Heavens Above</a> for its excellent prediction